Darkness4/blog/pages/blog/2023-12-14-about-gentoo-linux/page.md

 You can install the latest version of your toolchain (Go, Rust, GCC, ...) without worrying if it's the latest version.
 Everything is checked at installation time, so you know everything is working.

+You can install **everything** at the **latest version** knowing **why it's not compiling or working**.
+You can install **non-free** stuff (like the NVIDIA drivers) and have **USE flags** to customize it, 'cause why the -f not.

+The **best development environment ever.**

 **Web browsing**

 Yes.

 **MIDI and Audio**

 The documentation is a quite short.
 Just don't forget the MIDI driver inside the kernel and ALSA.
-It works quite well and I was able to use Musescore with my MIDI piano (Kawai ES920).
+It works quite well, and I was able to use MuseScore with my MIDI piano (Kawai ES920).
+Used `fluidsynth -a pulseaudio -m alsa_seq -r 48000 /usr/share/sounds/sf2/MuseScore_General.sf3` to synthesize audio.

-I've installed Pipewire and has no issues.
+I've installed PipeWire and has no issues.
 I could "re-wire" using [Helvum](https://gitlab.freedesktop.org/pipewire/helvum), a GUI for PipeWire.
+Overall, I had no major issue.

 **The init system: OpenRC**